Effective: September 2004

 - The Regents of the Montana University System have been authorized by legislative action to levy fines against university faculty, staff, students and visitors for violation of parking, traffic or registration violations.

-parking space, shall be an amount approved by the Board of Regents.
-Violations
+space, shall be an amount approved by the Board of Regents.
+Violations are classified

 - Parking on the wrong side of the street.